thepaperpilot/thepaperpilot.github.io/site/garden/police-abolition/index.md

 ### Consequences

 While punishments are not good deterrents, some consequences for crimes are still justified and can be enforced without requiring incarceration.
 A victim may be "made whole" (have the damage reversed to the best of our ability) at expense of the perpetrator, or the society itself (using resources its no longer spending on police or prison).
 If there's a material cause for the crime having taken place, e.g. a hungry person stealing food, those material conditions can be improved.
 For cases where the perpetrator is chronically exhibiting anti-social behavior, a trip to a rehabilitation facility, which would be operated significantly differently from the PIC, could be warranted.
 Stuff like anger management courses or resources to help kick addictions would naturally still be present in a society without prisons.

+A society can go even further and rely entirely on social consequences to deter anti-social behavior, which is a concept called [Free Association](/garden/free-association/index.md).
+Essentially, by only interacting with people individuals deem to be in good standing, people will be incentivized to maintain a positive reputation.

 ## Further reading